johansteyn/paintshop/README.md

 The core functionality resides in the private, recursive `solve` method, which takes 2 parameters:

-  * A list of requirement strings (which can be different for each recursive call)
+  * A list of requirement strings
   * A proposed solution string

-The recursive `solve` method is the proverbial "rabbit hole" down which we venture with proposed solutions, and return from with either a valid solution or null.

-It takes a list of requirements and a proposed solution.
 The proposed solution can be either empty (all underscores), partial (some underscores) or full (no underscores).

-The first call passes it the original requirements along with an empty proposed solution.
+The first call passes the original requirements along with an empty proposed solution.
 Each subsequent (recursive) call will be made with a reduced list of requirements and a more complete proposed solution.
+So, as we go deeper down the rabbit hole, the list of requirements will become smaller, while the proposed solution will become "fuller" (fewer blanks).

-The proposed solution either:
+A proposed solution either:
   * Cannot be a better solution that what we already found (return null), or
   * Satisfies all the requirements (return it), or
   * Is a full solution that does not satisfy all the requirements (return null)